COVID-19 pandemic in Nauru: Timeline

-By March 2020, the government declared a national emergency as a preventive measure, suspending all but one weekly flight to the country and instituting a 14-day quarantine for all arrivals.
+By March 2020, the government of Nauru declared a national emergency as a preventive measure, suspending all but one weekly flight to the country and instituting a 14-day quarantine for all arrivals.
 By June 2020, the government had formed a COVID-19 Taskforce.
 On 14 December, a historical case was identified on a shipping vessel.
 Since the case remained on board, it was not considered to have entered Nauru.

 On 2 April 2022, Nauru recorded its first two cases of COVID-19.
 At the end of April 2022, two other cases were detected from incoming travelers and were contained in a quarantine facility.
 By 2 May, in reporting to the WHO, there were five confirmed COVID-19 cases; 22,976 vaccines doses administered, accounting for 79% of the population with two doses and 49% with the booster.
 On 21 June, Nauru reported its first community case.
 In addition, a total of 337 tested positive for COVID-19.
 Nauru recorded its first and only death from COVID-19 on 1 July, of Reanna Solomon, a weightlifter who was the first female Nauruan athlete to win a Commonwealth Games gold medal.
 The number of cases continued to rise for the remainder of the year.

 By early March 2023, the total cases had reached 5,393 and no new cases were recorded after.
 By July 2023, the government disbanded the COVID-19 Taskforce, redirecting COVID-19 cases to the Republic of Nauru Hospital.